 Yes.
 Connect Microsoft Graph API (daemon app) with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches Microsoft Graph API (daemon app) for when a metric crosses a threshold, then flag it and draft the summary.
+Beagle watches Microsoft Graph API (daemon app) for when a metric crosses a threshold and is ready to flag it and draft the summary.
 You can also just ask it questions about your metrics in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in Microsoft Graph API (daemon app) - and nothing is sent or saved until you approve it.